opendaylight/docs/docs/user-guide/tsdr-user-guide.rst

 The Time Series Data Repository (TSDR) project in OpenDaylight (ODL) creates a framework for collecting, storing, querying, and maintaining time series data.
-TSDR provides the framework for plugging in proper data collectors to collect various time series data and store the data into TSDR Data Stores.
+TSDR provides the framework for plugging in data collectors to collect various time series data and store the data into TSDR Data Stores.
 With a common data model and generic TSDR data persistence APIs, the user can choose various data stores to be plugged into the TSDR persistence framework.
-Currently, three types of data stores are supported: HSQLDB relational database, HBase NoSQL database, and Cassandra NoSQL database.
+Currently, three types of data stores are supported: HSQLDB relational database (default installed), HBase NoSQL database and Cassandra NoSQL database.

-With the capabilities of data collection, storage, query, aggregation, and purging provided by TSDR, network administrators can leverage various data driven appliations built on top of TSDR for security risk detection, performance analysis, operational configuration optimization, traffic engineering, and network analytics with automated intelligence.
+With the capabilities of data collection, storage, query, aggregation, and purging provided by TSDR, network administrators can leverage various data driven applications built on top of TSDR for security risk detection, performance analysis, operational configuration optimization, traffic engineering and network analytics with automated intelligence.

 TSDR Architecture
 -----------------